Priyanshu88/Lottery-Smart-Contract/README.md

 **OR**

-❗❗Deploy the CONTRACT DIRECTLY here: https://thirdweb.com/0x741179Acd84FeDEb7315a8ce4149f5cEF914185c/Lottery
+❗❗Deploy the CONTRACT DIRECTLY here: https://thirdweb.com/0xEb5589B6536c8985fE7Bf7B08372c8721343Cf74/Lottery

 --------

-DISCLAIMER: This video is made for informational and educational purposes only.
-The content of this tutorial is not intended to be a lure to gambling.
+DISCLAIMER: This application is made for informational and learning purposes only.
+The developement of this application is not intended to be a lure to gambling.
 Instead, the information presented is meant for nothing more than learning and entertainment purposes.
-We are not liable for any losses that are incurred or problems that arise at online casinos or elsewhere after the reading and consideration of this tutorials content.
-If you are gambling online utilizing information from this tutorial, you are doing so completely and totally at your own risk.
+We are not liable for any losses that are incurred or problems that arise at online casinos or elsewhere after the reading and consideration of this application.
+If you are gambling online utilizing information from this code and app, you are doing so completely and totally at your own risk.

 ---------